ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 A/B testing is a method of performing identical tests against two separate service versions in order to determine which performs better.
 To prevent Istio from performing the default routing behavior between the original and modernized service, define the following rules:

-1. Label the versions but running the below command in the Shell,
+1. Label the versions by running the below command in the Shell,

    ```sh
    oc create -f destination-rule-all.yaml
    ```